Skip to Content

 • Urgency: a sudden and overwhelming urge to urinate immediately

-• Frequency: urinating more than 8 times a day (Note: normal is about 4-6 times per day or every 3 to 5 hours)
+• Frequency: urinating more than 8 times a day (Note: normal is about 4-6 times per day or every 3 to 5 hours, depending on fluid intake)

 • Urge Incontinence: wetting accidents that follow a sudden urge